sonatype-nexus-community/jake/README.md

                         will then fall back to looking for standard files in the current directory that relate to the type of input indicated by the -t flag.
-  -t TYPE, --type TYPE, -it TYPE, --input-type TYPE
+  -it TYPE, --type TYPE, --input-type TYPE
                         how jake should find the packages from which to generate your SBOM.ENV = Read from the current Python Environment; CONDA = Read output from `conda list